ibexa/documentation-developer/docs/commerce/cart/quick_order.md

 - provided SKU is valid
 - provided products are available for purchase
-- provided quantities of products are available
+- requested quantities of products are available

 ## Layout